Master of Pastoral Studies (MPS) Buddhist Program at Emmanuel

 Theology.
 See the pdf file at the bottom of this page for a list of courses related to counseling and pastoral care at the TST.
 In addition, students can also choose from a variety of courses on

-Mindfulness and Mental Health in mid 2014 and the first courses were offered in January 2015.
-Seven
+Buddhist Mindfulness and Mental Health in mid 2014 and the first courses were offered in January 2015.

-Buddhist semester courses at the Master's degree level are offered in this program.
-These courses partially satisfy the requirements of a Master of Pastoral Studies (MPS) degree program that prepares
+Nine Buddhist semester courses at the Master's degree level are offered in this program.
+These courses partially satisfy the requirements of a Master of Pastoral Studies (MPS) degree program that

-students for professional certification with the Canadian Association for Spiritual
+prepares students for professional certification with the Canadian Association for

-Care.
-The Buddhist diploma will be awarded to students who have completed 6 of the 7
+Spiritual Care.
+The Buddhist diploma will be awarded to students who have completed 6 of the 9

 courses.
 A course meets once a week and a semester is 3-4 months in duration.